mlfmonde/cluster_cli/README.md

                         Time in second to let a chance to deploy the service beforeraising an exception (ignored with ``--no-wait``
                         option)
+  -u UPDATE, --update UPDATE
+                        When migrate, run the upgrade script (default).
+To not
+                        upgrade: -u 0 or --update=0.
+To upgrade: -u 1 or --update=1 (default).
+Recommended when you migrate a prod db on ahead staging.
 ```

 ### Move from master